distkv-project/distkv/docs/ErrorCode.md

 ## Dst-ErrorCode Rule

 ### Introduction:
-Dst_ErrorCode provides specific rules to identify any error that was occurred during the execution.
+Dst-ErrorCode provides specific rules to identify any error that was occurred during the execution.
 According to the rules of ErrorCode, users can clearly interpret the error class information from it.